-Ventas, Inc. (together with its consolidated subsidiaries, unless otherwise indicated or except where the context otherwise requires, "we," "us," "our," "Company" and other similar terms), an S&P 500 company, is a real estate investment trust ("REIT") operating at the intersection of healthcare and real estate.
-We hold a highly diversified portfolio of senior housing communities, medical office buildings ("MOBs"), life science, research and innovation centers, hospitals and other healthcare facilities, which we generally refer to collectively as "healthcare real estate," located throughout the United States, Canada, and the United Kingdom.
-As of December 31, 2022, we owned or had investments in approximately 1,300 properties (including properties classified as held for sale).
-Our company was originally founded in 1983 and is headquartered in Chicago, Illinois with additional corporate offices in Louisville, Kentucky and New York, New York.
+Ventas, Inc., (together with its consolidated subsidiaries, unless otherwise indicated or except where the context otherwise requires, "we," "us," "our," "Company" and other similar terms) an S&P 500 company, is a real estate investment trust ("REIT") focused on delivering strong, sustainable shareholder returns by enabling exceptional environments that benefit a large and growing aging population.
+We hold a portfolio that includes senior housing communities, outpatient medical buildings, research centers, hospitals and healthcare facilities located in North America and the United Kingdom.
+As of December 31, 2023, we owned or had investments in approximately 1,400 properties (including properties classified as held for sale).
+Our company is headquartered in Chicago, Illinois with additional corporate offices in Louisville, Kentucky and New York, New York.